noooway/love2d_arkanoid_tutorial/README.md

 **Deprecated Chapter 2** is the initial version of the first two chapters of the tutorial.
 Classes are introduced early on, [HardonCollider (HC)](https://github.com/vrld/HC) is used for collision detection and [hump.gamestate](https://github.com/vrld/hump) for the gamestates.
-After some discussion I've been convinced that classes should be postponed for later chapters or avoided altogether in such a simple game.
+After some discussion I've become convinced that classes should be postponed for later chapters or avoided altogether in such a simple game.
 HC is overkill and should be replaced either with [Bump](https://github.com/kikito/bump.lua) or with a manually written collision detection.
 After Chapter 2 is ready, this material will be accessible only from the [Archive page](https://github.com/noooway/love2d_arkanoid_tutorial/wiki/Archive).

 **Chapter 3** proceeds to add details to achieve a full-featured game.